jaimieli/companyCulture/README.md

 This is a MEAN stack app with Google oAuth integrated for user login and notifications.
 It also utilizes an Angular drag-drop module to support game functionalities.

-Checkout our live app at teamflock.herokuapp.com and our video tutorial at http://youtu.be/FKQS7oswN5I.
+Checkout our live app at http://teamflock.herokuapp.com and our video tutorial at http://youtu.be/FKQS7oswN5I.

 Feel free to contact us at getteamflock@gmail.com.

-- Jaimie, Summer, and Mike.
+Flock was created by Jaimie Li, Summer Michiko, and Mike Novak.